 A guardian is someone other than the biological parents who has the authority to make physical and legal decisions for the child.
 Custody can only be granted to the child’s biological parents and involves other determinations by the court as to the parent’s decision-making responsibility and time spent with the child.

 Anyone who is not a biological parent of a child can become a guardian.
 However, the preference of the court is that children remain with their parents, and anyone petitioning to become a guardian must meet a very high burden in showing that it is in the child’s best interest.

 Contact Our Compassionate Legal Guardianship Attorneys

 At The Sands Law Group, APLC we pride ourselves on putting the client first.
 Our highly skilled, compassionate attorneys value our relationships with our clients and strive to provide effective, affordable, and transparent legal services.
 We look forward to helping you navigate the guardianship process so that you can focus on caring for your loved ones.
-Contact our Hawaii or California office today for a confidential consultation.
+Contact our Los Angeles, California office today for a confidential consultation.